-When you are making an application to transfer an aircraft you must include supporting documentation.
+When you are making an application to transfer an aircraft to the UK register, you must include supporting documentation.
 It is a legal requirement.

 |Status and origin of the aircraft||Transfer documentation to be provided with application|

 |New Part 21 aircraft constructed in a European Union (EU) member state||